From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 \subsubsection{Soft Proxy Matching Loss}

-While order learning ensures that the model captures the natural progression of aging by aligning age features with reference directions, it does not directly address intra-class variance or inter-class separation.
-To address this, we use metric learning with proxies to cluster similar age features together while ensuring that features from different ages remain distinct.
+While order learning-based objective ensures that the model captures the natural progression of aging by aligning age features with reference directions, it does not directly address intra-class variance or inter-class separation, which are keys to good generalizability \cite{huang2023towards}.
+To address this, we propose a new contrastive objective with proxies to cluster similar age features together while ensuring that features from different ages remain distinct.

 As previously discussed, each distinct age $a \in \mathcal{A}$ is associated with a proxy $c_a \in \mathbb{R}^{d_{age}}$.
-In proxy-based metric learning, these proxies act as representative centers for each age in the feature space, pulling features of the same age closer to their proxy while pushing them away from proxies representing other ages.
+In proxy-based representation learning, these proxies act as representative centers for each age in the feature space, pulling features of the same age closer to their proxy while pushing them away from proxies representing other ages.

-Unlike the loss functions proposed in \cite{movshovitz2017no} and \cite{kim2020proxy}, which use Euclidean distances, we propose a proxy matching mechanism with cosine similarities to better capture the direction of age features, which is crucial for modeling age progression.
+Unlike the loss functions proposed in \cite{movshovitz2017no} and \cite{kim2020proxy}, which utilize Euclidean distances, we propose a proxy matching mechanism based on cosine similarities to better capture the direction of age features, which is crucial for modeling age progression.
 For each given $x^{(i)}$, the proxy matching loss function is formulated as: